Daleko od noszy. Reanimacja

 Daleko od noszy.
-Reanimacja (Note: Translation from Polish: Far away from the stretcher.
-Resuscitation) is a Polish-language sitcom television series created, directed, and written by Krzysztof Jaroszyński, and produced by Tomasz Jaskulski, that was aired on Polsat from 4 March 2017 to 30 November 2017.
+Reanimacja (Note: /pl/; lit.
+'Far away from the stretcher.
+Resuscitation') is a Polish-language sitcom television series created, directed, and written by Krzysztof Jaroszyński, and produced by Tomasz Jaskulski, that was aired on Polsat from 4 March 2017 to 30 November 2017.
 It has one season, with 12 episodes in total, each with a running time of 22 minutes.

 It was a continuation of the television series Daleko od noszy.
 Szpital futpolowy, aired in 2011, Off the Stretcher 2, aired from 2010 to 2011, Off the Stretcher, aired from 2003 to 2009, and Szpital na perypetiach, aired from 2001 to 2003.

 Premise

-A group of medical personnel work in a regional hospital at the suburbia of Warsaw, Poland.
+A group of medical personnel work in a regional hospital at the suburbs of Warsaw, Poland.
 Its previouse medical director Zygmunt Łubicz, is appointed as the Minister of Health.
-In his absence, one of the doctors, Roman Kindler, asks for his position at the hospital, however is rejected when it is decided that it should be given to the women.
+In his absence, one of the doctors, Roman Kidler, asks for his position at the hospital, however is rejected when it is decided that it should be given to a women.
 As such, he beguns to impersonate a woman medical director, unbenounced to others.